Logo

 • Updated

-For instance, if my Windows user name is: 'John Doe', and I moved the data directory to 'C:\Mailbird Data' I would set up the symbolic link by typing this in the Windows 7 command line (note the quotes around the paths to the folders, as there are spaces in them):
+• For example, if my Windows user name is: John Doe, and I moved the data directory to C:\MailbirdData, I would set up the symbolic link by typing in the following command line: mklink /d "C:\Users\John Doe\AppData\Local\Mailbird" "C:\MailbirdData"

-If you're experiencing issues running mklink, try the junction program from Microsoft to create a junction link instead.
-It should effectively accomplish the same thing as far as Mailbird is concerned:
+• If you're experiencing issues running mklink, try the junction program from Microsoft to create a junction link instead - it should effectively accomplish the same thing as far as Mailbird is concerned.

 • Facebook